agCleo/craft-oa-ScholIndexes-doc/CRAFT-OA-doc-Crossref.md

 ### Joining Process

 Membership is required to be registered by Crossref.
-Mermbership is open to either publishers or service providers.
+Membership is open to either publishers or service providers.
 Members can then issue Crossref DOIs for their users.
 DOI generation can vary from one service to another: automated/on-demand generation, for any content/specific content, etc.

 **Data Collection Process**